Goujer/OBS-CRT-Emulator-Shader/README.md

 Can do both interlaced and progressive scanning.

 Emulates an Apeture Grille with 10pixels per TVL.
+8pixel per TVL version also available.
+(At 1920 wide that gives you 240TVL)

 Each 3rd of the screen vertically has a 10% dim to mimic the support wire found in trinitron displays.